gilesorr/robotface-utils/README.md

 2023-04-28: `tlsdetails www.google.ca` on Linux shows TLS 1.0 and TLS 1.1
 as unavailable, although they are available.
 This problem doesn't exist on Mac.
+This bug dates back to the earliest version, so reverting code won't help.
 To be worked on later ...

 ## Naming